pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model.md

 The `Appointment` class associates the `Patient` with the `Doctor`, `Room`, and `AppointmentType` and includes the appointment's start and end times.
 The `Appointment` class inherits from `BaseEntity<T>`, a generic base class.
 In this case, it is a `BaseEntity<Guid>`.
 The `Guid` defines the type of identity property.

-`Appointment` uses GUID to avoid depending on a database for ID generation. `Appointment` uses GUID to avoid depending on a database for ID generation.
+`Appointment` uses GUID to avoid depending on a database for ID generation.
 So using GUID lets me create that id right upfront as I'm creating a new `Appointment.` So I'm giving it its ID.

 ```csharp
 public class Appointment : BaseEntity<Guid>